 - Pop them in the oven and cook for 30 minutes, but stirring them half way through.
 With about 5 minutes left sprinkle the parsley over the potatoes and let them finish cooking.

-Next, do the same with your broccoli and brussel sprouts.
+- Next, do the same with your broccoli and brussels sprouts.

 - Adding them separately to the same mixing bowl with 1/2 teaspoon of salt, pepper to taste, and 1 teaspoon of oil each.